Eurydice Network

 The Eurydice Network is a European Commission-funded education information network in Europe.
 It consists of a coordinating European Unit and a series of national units; its aim is to provide policy makers in the member states of the European Union and in the wider European region, with up-to-date and reliable information on which to base policy decisions in the education field.

-Specific studies and reports are available free of charge on the Eurydice website, along with Country Information, a comprehensive online Encyclopedia on national education systems in Europe.
+Specific studies and reports are available free of charge on the Eurydice website, along with information on national education systems, a comprehensive online Encyclopedia on national education systems in Europe.

 Origins

 The Eurydice Network is the Education Information Network in Europe.
 It was established by the European Commission in 1980, following a request by the then European Community Ministers of Education in their resolutions of 1976.

 In those early days of Education policy within the European Community there was considerable suspicion among some Ministers of Education of what the European Commission might do; their original action programme thus limited actions at European level to those that could not impinge on national sovereignty: this included the exchange of information and documentation.
 The commission established the European Eurydice Unit directly; and following some years' negotiations, the network held its first meeting in 1980.